 Considering the film’s respectable success with the public and its warm reception among mainstream US critics, Ray‘s modest goals were clearly more than enough for a large segment of the moviegoing public – and that’s understandable.
 No complex, unvarnished look into the life of an artist, especially one who happens to be a cultural icon, would have been that welcome.

 RAY (2004).
-Dir.: Taylor Hackford.
+Director: Taylor Hackford.
 Cast: Jamie Foxx, Kerry Washington, Regina King, Clifton Powell, Harry Lennix, Bokeem Woodbine, Sharon Warren, Larenz Tate, Terrence Howard.
-Scr.: James L. White; from an original story by White and Taylor Hackford.
+Screenplay: James L. White; from an original story by White and Taylor Hackford.